 The payroll landscape is becoming increasingly complex.
 Over the last few years, global companies have cited determining tax withholding obligations, reporting taxable compensation to local agencies, and year-end processing procedures as their top payroll challenges.

 As well, the regulatory landscape has been changing in various regions, making it difficult for organizations to remain compliant.
-Poor economic conditions have also been putting prolonged financial stress on the workforce.
-Coming out of the health crisis, organizations worldwide are reevaluating their current approach to global payroll and consider moving away from antiquated processes and systems toward a global approach for their borderless workforce.
+Poor economic conditions have further put prolonged financial stress on the workforce.
+Organizations worldwide are re-evaluating their current approach to global payroll and consider moving away from antiquated processes and systems toward a global approach for their borderless workforce.

-Many companies address each country’s payroll individually, especially when they've grown through acquisitions.
+It's common for organizations to address each country’s payroll individually, especially when they've grown through acquisitions.
 Over time, this approach results in a fragmented payroll landscape with multiple systems, external vendors, and internal teams delivering widely varied services and experiences in different countries.

 With little standardization, efficiency suffers, and costs start creeping up.
 Leadership struggles to understand, compare, and improve key metrics.
 Deteriorating visibility into payroll operations heightens the risk of non-compliance with regulatory requirements and internal policies.
 As well, threats to the continuity of business operations – such as a health crisis –impacts different regions as payroll teams work remotely or become ill.
 Employee experience, in turn, takes a hit.

 Times of crisis are when a single, cloud-based approach to global payroll or multi-country payroll becomes attractive.
 A global payroll operation enables companies to standardize and centralize common payroll processes at the global level while providing flexibility to manage country-specific requirements at the local level.

 Typically, a robust global payroll strategy provides companies with the following benefits: